Friday, June 27, 2025

 Day 0.
 We drove to Elizabeth City.
 The tour meets up at the Hampton Inn at 4 p.m. for an introduction, safety briefing, and map meeting for the next day's ride.
 We then went out to dinner at a nearby restaurant.
 Our guide was Rich Mead.
 Rich was great.
 He's a very experienced rider and guide.
 He was very quick to point out that his role is primarily for safety and overall tour organization.
 He doesn't consider himself a "leader" for the group.
 In fact, he rides sweep and follows everyone else rather than leading.
 But he does highlight important sites to see, optional ride paths and side attractions, etc.

 The Hampton Inn was very nice.
 It was probably the best hotel on the tour.
-Dinner was also very good.
+Dinner nearby was also very good.

 Elizabeth City to Nags Head